neondatabase/website/content/docs/cloud/tutorials.md

 ## Quick Connect With Github Single-Sign On

-You can connect to your Project called "Main" using the following command:
+You can connect to your Project called "main" using the following command:

 ```bash
 psql -h pg.neon.tech
 ```

 If it does not already exist, it will then be created.
-The "Main" Project is a great way to get started.
+The "main" Project is a great way to get started.
 However, before moving to production, it is recommended to create a separate Project for each application.

 By default, psql connects to a database with the same name as your OS username.
 For example, if your OS username is "alice", the above command will connect to a database called "alice".